will-hart/led-rs/README.md

 ## Limitations

 - `defs` are not parsed
- - `entityInstance.fieldInstances` are not currently
+- Array type `entityInstance.fieldInstances` are not parsed
-   parsed, but support is planned

 ## Usage